derekrb/simplex/README.md

 A simple script to optimize a linear program using the SIMPLEX algorithm.
+The function "simplex" in simplex.m is the entry point for running an optimization.